mstephen19/nanolith/README.md

     priority: true;
 });

-// Use the least busy service on the cluster.
+// Find the least busy service on the cluster.
 // This is the service that is currently running
 // the least amount of task calls. const service = cluster.use();